 A Student Grievance is not for a complaint that, on the part of another student or an employee of SFAI, has violated a policy against harassment or other behaviors noted in SFAI’s policy against harassment; the complaint procedure in that policy should be used.
-Please refer to the Civil Rights Policy of the Student and Campus Handbook (p.
-29, SFAI Student and Campus Handbook 2014-15).
+Please refer to the Equal Opportunity, Harassment and Nondiscrimination Policy + Equity Resolution Process of the Student Handbook.

-In addition, the Student Grievance Process is not to adjudicate disputes regarding assertions that a student has violated the Student Code of Conduct; the procedure in the Code should be used (p.
-21, SFAI Student Handbook 2014-15).
+In addition, the Student Grievance Process is not to adjudicate disputes regarding assertions that a student has violated the Student Code of Conduct; the procedure in the Code should be used.

-For a complete list of grievance procedures for students, please reference the Campus Rights, Responsibilities, and Policies section of the 2015-16 Student and Campus Handbook, pages 20-46.
+For a complete list of grievance procedures for students, please reference the Student Conduct and Community Standards section of the SFAI Student Handbook.

 Complaints that have persisted through reviews by the institution and the accrediting agency may be addressed to the attorney general of the state of California.
 A complaint form may be filed with the Public Inquiry Unit of the California State Department of Justice: